 - Awareness of and sensitivity to cultural diversity and interests

-- Understanding of current legislation and guidelines around safeguarding and community youth work inside and outside the classroom
+- Understanding of safeguarding and best practice in community youth work

 - Good IT skills including Excel, Word and Powerpoint